mahesh-aiml/Indian_market/README.md

 # 📈 Visualizations Included

-The project includes professional business visualizations such as:
+The project contains professional visualizations including:

 - 📊 Bar Charts
 - 📈 Line Charts
 - 🥧 Pie Charts
 - 📉 Trend Analysis
-- 📌 KPI Reports
+- 📋 KPI Reports
-- 📋 Comparative Analysis
+- 📌 Comparative Analysis

 ---

 # 🚀 Business Problems Solved

-This analysis helps businesses answer important questions like:
+This project helps answer important business questions such as:

 - Which products generate the highest revenue?
 - Which states contribute the most profit?
 - What are the monthly sales trends?
-- Which payment methods are most commonly used?
+- Which payment methods are preferred by customers?
-- How can overall business profitability be improved?
+- How can businesses improve profitability?

 ---